 Ray Sharkey is Sonny Steelgrave.
 This was a masterful performance, possibly the greatest one of Sharkey’s career.
 He has some powerful scenes, particularly when he and Vinnie are locked in a movie theater closed for the season.
 The speech he gives about how the U.S. government is similar to the mob is powerfully delivered, and also indicative of the great writing this series had.

 It’s a bit unconventional as Terranova is fully undercover.
-He’s involved with the big boys and at times ends up in situations which would cause most undercover agents to bail, such as helping to bury the body of a man murdered by one of Steelgrave’s men.
+He’s involved with the big boys and at times ends up in situations that would cause most undercover agents to bail, such as helping to bury the body of a man murdered by one of Steelgrave’s men.
 McPike even admits at times he has trouble knowing what to do since they never had a man this deep undercover before.
 Watching the wavering in Vinnie’s character as he becomes close to Sonny to the point of a deep friendship, really puts the conclusion of the story in question.

 Wahl is very nice to look at during this stage of his career, in his early thirties with smoldering good looks.
 He is convincing both in the role as both the agent and the hood.
 He looks comfortable (and just as good) in a sweatshirt and denim jacket as he does in a suit and tie.

 There were some terrific guest stars throughout this series.
 A lot of the actors were just on the cusp of what they would become.
 Annette Bening guest stars in one of the episodes as a local cop undercover trying to flesh out information on Sonny’s operation.
-Eventually the cat and mouse game about whether or not Vinnie’s true identity takes over and seems to be the focus of what’s going to happen as the story-arc wears on.
+Eventually the cat and mouse game about whether or not Vinnie’s true identity takes over and seems to be the focus of what’s going to happen as the story arc wears on.

-This was the late 80’s and although they tried hard to create a show that would seemingly fit into any time period, it shows in the “big hair” on the women… and men at times.
+This was the late 80s and although they tried hard to create a show that would seemingly fit into any time period, it shows in the “big hair” on the women… and men at times.
 The computers were big and clunky as were the “portable phones” which looked like suitcases.
-Although the show was supposed to take place in New Jersey and more specifically around Atlantic City, it was actually filmed in Vancouver, Canada like many of Stephen J. Cannell’s shows in the 80’s.
-This might not be a big deal but there are some scenes which are supposed to take place with New York City in the background and it’s just very apparent that it’s not New York City in the background but someplace else.
+Although the show was supposed to take place in New Jersey and more specifically around Atlantic City, it was actually filmed in Vancouver, Canada like many of Stephen J. Cannell’s shows in the 80s.
+This might not be a big deal but there are some scenes that are supposed to take place with New York City in the background and it’s just very apparent that it’s not New York City in the background but someplace else.

 Mike Post scored the series as well as wrote the theme.
 Too bad most of the original music was taken out, such as “Nights in White Satin” while Vinnie and Sonny are in the movie theater together.
 This has happened all too often with the series that are released on DVD, and it’s getting to the point where I won’t buy them anymore because of that.

-Stephen J. Cannell was the co-creator and producer, as well as writer.
+Stephen J. Cannell was the co-creator and producer, as well as the writer.
 This was one of his top series of the eighties, and the one it took the longest to get made.
 Networks didn’t want a show that needed the type of commitment on the part of the audience that Wiseguy did.
 Executives fretted over picking up the audience on positive word of mouth – how would they do that after six episodes had already told a good chunk of the story?
 Eventually, CBS did agree to make the show.

 There’s some heavy-duty violence, more than I can ever remember seeing before on network television.
-It doesn’t come close to The Sopranos, but for it’s time Wiseguy really created a lot of waves.
+It doesn’t come close to The Sopranos, but for its time Wiseguy really created a lot of waves.

 The DVD transfer is good, although it’s like a lot of the transfers I’ve seen lately that have their uneven moments when the picture is fuzzy or grainy.
 Most of the time it’s a clean, crisp print, though.
-The later episodes as it is transitioning into the next story-arc didn’t seem to have their opening sequence remastered just yet.
+The later episodes as it is transitioning into the next story arc didn’t seem to have their opening sequence remastered just yet.

 I highly recommend this series to anyone.
 It was a great show that sparked early and then died off, but while it was good it was one of the best shows on television at the time.